ichnion/excavator/README.md

 ![](/docs/img-5-install.png)

-Finally, open a terminal and type the following command `sudo cp PATH_TO_EXCAVATOR /usr/local/bin` (replace PATH_TO_EXCAVATOR by the path to where you extracted excavator in the previous step).
+Finally, open a terminal and type the following command `sudo cp PATH_TO_EXCAVATOR /usr/local/bin` (replace `PATH_TO_EXCAVATOR` by the path to where you extracted excavator in the previous step).

 ![](/docs/img-6-install.png)

+The installation is completed, you should now be able to use Excavator in a terminal.

 #### MacOS
 Extract `excavator-linux.tar.gz` in usr/local/bin.